josherrickson/stata2/stata_markdown/05-regression.md

 Each coefficient we've look at so far is only testing whether there is a relationship between the predictor and response when the other predictors are held constant.
 What if we think the relationship changes based on the value of other predictors?
-For example, we might be interested in whether the relationship between a car's weight and its mileage depends on it's repair record.
-Perhaps we think that poorly made cars may not see as much a benefit from lowering the weight.
-We can test this by including an interaction.
+For example, we might be interested in whether the relationship between a car's headroom and its mileage depends on it's gear ratio.
+Perhaps we think that cars with higher gear ratio (a high gear ratio is indicative of a sportier car) won't be as affected by headroom as a standin for size, because sportier cars generally are better made.

 Mathematically an interaction is nothing more than a literal multiplication.
 For example, if our model has only two predictors,